The Ed Psych Practice V.3.2

 - where appropriate, request completion of suitable questionnaires covering background information and, if appropriate, request additional information from relevant professionals relating to the reason for referral.

-- ensure that when a client is individually assessed, they will receive provisional, verbal feedback from the consultant immediately after the assessment session.
+- ensure that when a client is individually assessed, they will receive provisional, verbal feedback from the consultant within a few days of the assessment if not on the day.

-- provide reports within three weeks of the assessment.
+- provide reports within four weeks of the assessment.
 Individual assessments may highlight the client's cognitive strengths and weaknesses, offer advice on appropriate learning and coping strategies, and give information on sources of appropriate teaching and advice/support etc, where relevant.
 Where appropriate, reports will be circulated to both purchasers and clients.
-If a client needs the report before the three week deadline, this needs to be discussed with the consultant.
+If a client needs the report before the four week deadline, this needs to be discussed with the Office at the time of booking the appointment.

 - arrange for assessments and screenings to be performed in a suitable assessment room (when taking place in The Ed Psych Practice's premises)